Lifestyle Guide

 Basset Hounds are often a practical fit for people with full-time jobs because they tend to be lower-key, less physically demanding, and more comfortable with a slower household rhythm than many higher-energy breeds.
 They usually do not need the same level of constant stimulation that more driven dogs demand.

-They still need routine, exercise, and engagement, but for many working adults they are easier to live with than breeds that require a lot more daily output.
+They still need routine, walks, and engagement, but for many working adults they are easier to live with than breeds that require much more daily output.

 French Bulldog

-French Bulldogs are often popular with busy owners because they are compact, lower-exercise, and usually more interested in staying close to home than in needing a high-output lifestyle.
+French Bulldogs are often popular with busy owners because they are compact, lower-output, and usually more interested in staying close to home than in needing a highly athletic lifestyle.
 They often fit workday routines well when their needs are handled consistently before and after work.

-They are not completely independent, and health tradeoffs matter, but from a schedule-fit standpoint they are often more manageable than many more active breeds.
+They are not completely independent, and health tradeoffs matter, but from a schedule-fit perspective they are often more manageable than many much more active breeds.

 Shih Tzu

 Shih Tzus are often a strong fit for full-time workers because they are companion-oriented without always demanding a highly active lifestyle.
-They are usually happy in structured home routines and often adapt well to life that revolves around steady daily patterns.
+They are usually comfortable with structured home routines and often adapt well to life built around steady daily patterns.

-They still need attention and do not thrive on being ignored, but compared with more intense or more athletic breeds, they are often easier to fit around a busier weekday schedule.
+They still need attention and do not do well being emotionally ignored, but compared with more intense or more athletic breeds, they are often easier to fit around a busier weekday schedule.

 Maltese